-Please click on underlined text for link to section or website
+Please click on underlined text for link to section

 General guidelines for hill walkers